Reading academic material

 Use the RAP comprehension strategy where this type of writing is a problem:

-- For a start read each sentence and decode it by putting its meaning into everyday language.
+- To start, read each sentence and decode it by putting its meaning into everyday language.
 Then move on to the next sentence.

 References and further reading